puppeteer/puppeteer/docs/api/puppeteer.browserconnectoptions.md

 # BrowserConnectOptions interface

-Generic browser options that can be passed when launching any browser or when connecting to an existing browser instance.

-#### Signature:
+### Signature:

 ```typescript
 export interface BrowserConnectOptions
 ```

+Generic browser options that can be passed when launching any browser or when connecting to an existing browser instance.

 ## Properties